Contact Geometry

 3. To describe the system's evolution, we restrict our attention to the (2n+1)-dimensional submanifold given by K=0, that is, p0=H(q,p,t).
 This is our manifold of interest.

-4. The contact structure is then given by the pullback (restriction) of the tautological form Θ to this submanifold.
-Since ι:(qi,t,pi)(qi,t,pi,H), we have
+4. The contact structure is then given by the pullback (restriction) of the tautological form λ to this submanifold.
+Since ι:(qi,t,pi)(qi,t,pi,H), we have $$

-This form α defines a valid contact structure.
-While it is not in the simple canonical form, Pfaff-Darboux theorem guarantees that we can always find local coordinates (qi,pi,z) in which this structure can be written as θ=dzpidqi.
+This form $\alpha$ defines a valid contact structure.
+While it is not in the simple canonical form, Pfaff-Darboux theorem guarantees that we can always find local coordinates $(q'^i, p'_i, z)$ in which this structure *can* be written as $\theta = dz - p'_i dq'^i$.
 This justifies using the simpler canonical form as the general definition.
+This approach let us recast Hamiltonian systems in contact geometry. ### Relation between the two: Legendre transform The two formulations are interconnected via the Legendre transform, which maps the Lagrangian picture to the Hamiltonian one.